le4nly/le4nly-docs/docs/stacks/infra/aws-github-oidc-provider-link-ext.md

 ### Parameters

-- **Infra Deployment Id**: Selection of your AWS infra, the GitHub OpenID Connect Provider will be linked to.
+- **Infra Deployment**: Selection of your AWS infra, the GitHub OpenID Connect Provider will be linked to.

 - **OICD Provider ARN**: Amazon Resource Name (ARN) of the GitHub OpenID Connect Provider you want to link.